Incubate-or-Intubate/realtime-datawarehousing/README.md

 - Kafka Cluster

 ### Terraform
-To remove everything provisioned by Terraform in either AWS, GCP, or Azure, use the following command.
+To remove everything provisioned by Terraform in either AWS, GCP, or Azure, use `terraform destroy`
-    ```bash
-    terraform destroy
-    ```

 ### Databricks and Snowflake
 If you created instances of either Databricks and Snowflake solely for the purpose of this lab, remove them!